hunterloftis/awaiting/readme.md

 // await callbacks
 const contents = await a.callback(fs.readFile, 'foo.txt')

-// map an array to an async function with a concurrency of 3 const pages = await a.map(urls, 3, async url => await fetch(url))
+// map an array to an async function with 3 instances running in parallel const pages = await a.map(urls, 3, async url => await fetch(url))

-// await successes (ignoring errors) const success = await a.resolution(optionalStep)
+// await successes (ignoring errors) const optionalFeature = await a.resolution(optionalStep)

-// await errors (ignoring successes) const err = await a.rejection(shouldFail)
 ```

 ...and more in [the docs](api.md).